 - DEFENSIVE DRIVING: Buckle your seatbelt , drive attentively, and avoid being distracted while driving.

 - INTOXICATED DRIVING: Recognize the extreme dangers of driving or riding in a car with a driver who is impaired by alcohol or drugs, including prescription medication.
 Arrange alternate transportation for yourself or others if intoxicated.

 - TEEN DRIVING: Monitor your teen’s driving habits.

 - VEHICLE SAFETY: Know your vehicle and become familiar with its safety systems.

 - RECALLS: Attend to any manufacturing recalls to ensure your vehicle is operating at maximum safety.

 It takes a community effort to address Chicago traffic accidents and deaths, but if everyone does their part, positive change can happen.
 By observing the NSC guidelines, ensuring you're practicing safe

 Victims and Families May Deserve Compensation from Responsible Parties

 If you have lost a loved one due to a motor vehicle accident caused by the negligence of others, you and your family may be entitled to compensation from the responsible parties.
-Contact a personal injury attorney at Cooney & Conway for a free consultation with a vehicle accident lawyer to discuss your case.
+Educate yourself on when you should contact a lawyer and then contact a personal injury attorney at Cooney & Conway for a free consultation with a vehicle accident lawyer to discuss your case.